Good Food Nation policy

 - looking to grow Scotland’s reputation as a Good Food Nation from which other countries can learn

-We believe we are well on our way to becoming a Good Food Nation, as the programme of measures published in September 2018 demonstrates.
+We believe we are well on our way to becoming a Good Food Nation, via a combination of non-legislative and legislative means.
 Legislation is not the only way to make progress but we recognise that legislation can underpin the work that is already being done to realise our Good Food Nation ambitions.